MunoMono/reading-notes/public/docs/B/Bowker1999SortingThingsOut.md

 ## Interpretation
 ### Analysis and insights
 - Classifications are not passive backdrops but **constitutive design processes**, shaping the very objects and subjects of research.
-- For this project, Bowker and Star justify a **reflexive taxonomy** that foregrounds exclusions and residuals rather than seeking closure.
+- For the research project, Bowker and Star justify a **reflexive taxonomy** that foregrounds exclusions and residuals rather than seeking closure.
 - Alternative explanation: what looks like infrastructural determinism could be read as an emergent property of distributed categorical work; agency lies not only in designers but in users negotiating categories.
 - Implications: design research must not only study classifications but actively intervene in them, ensuring retrievability of voices and openness to reconfiguration [pp. 324–326].